18F/handbook/docs/06-project-management/project-offboarding.md

 # Offboarding team members who will not return to the project

-SCENARIO: Team member finishes project work and probably won’t come back to project.
+SCENARIO: Team member finishes project work and probably won't come back to project.
-SCENARIO: Project requires security clearance and/or handles sensitive data and team member is “off” project
+SCENARIO: Project requires security clearance and/or handles sensitive data and team member is "off" project

 - Jira access - block
 - Git - block